dshorthouse/bloodhound/README.md

 # Bloodhound
-Proof-of-concept, Sinatra app to parse people names from structured biodiversity occurrence data, apply basic regular expressions and heuristics to disambiguate them, and to make these occurrence records as entities that can be claimed by authenticated users via [ORCID](https://orcid.org).
+Sinatra app to parse people names from structured biodiversity occurrence data, apply basic regular expressions and heuristics to disambiguate them, and then allow them to be claimed by authenticated users via [ORCID](https://orcid.org).

 [![Build Status](https://travis-ci.org/dshorthouse/bloodhound.svg?branch=master)](https://travis-ci.org/dshorthouse/bloodhound)

 ## Recent Updates

 - **September 29, 2018**: The core, parsing component of this project has been split off into a stand-alone ruby gem, [dwc_agent](https://rubygems.org/gems/dwc_agent).
-- **October 12, 2018**: Used Neo4j to store weighted graphs of similarly structured people names as a quick mechanism to expand the list of users' candidate specimens & then present them in greatest to least likely
+- **October 12, 2018**: Used Neo4j to store weighted graphs of similarly structured people names as a quick mechanism to expand the list of users' candidate specimens & then present them in greatest to least probable.

 ## Requirements